 The interiors are missing most of their lavish ornamentation so lovingly commissioned by Pope Clement VI and executed by Simone Martini and Matteo Giovanetti, but the sheer scale of this enormous palace was worth the struggle with the audio guide, which kept redirecting me back to the entrance before sputtering off.

 We ditched the plan to climb up to the Rocher des Doms – the garden overlooking the Rhone – because of the press of tourists ahead of us, and decided to explore the narrow streets behind the Palais instead, ending at the ramparts surrounding the city.
-Rue des Teinturiers with its ancient water wheels was partcularly atmospheric, but try as I might i can’t seem to locate my photos.
-Most probably deleted because they weren’t up to the mark.
-Might have told you before, how much I hate clutter 🙂
+Rue des Teinturiers with its ancient water wheels was particularly atmospheric.

 Across the road from the ramparts was the abandoned Pont St Benezit, made famous by the French nursery rhyme ” Sur le pont d’Avignon, L’on y danse, l’on y danse…….”
 This was once the only fixed river crossing between Lyon and the Mediterranean sea!